🌟 Help others discover us, star our GitHub repo! 🌟

 Companies looking for more from their CMS systems should seriously investigate the potential of a headless CMS.
 They not only make your content more flexible but are easier to update and maintain.

 Plus, that separation between content and code is key.
-Without it, you're running the risk of tying your content into a single infrastructure and rooting it into a single, stationary system.
+Without it, you run the risk of tying your content into a single infrastructure and rooting it into a single, stationary system.

 This could easily lead to delays.
 When there is consistent demand, you can't afford to have anything stalling on the back-end.
 A headless CMS solves that.